 - Busan to Jeju Island is from 4pm – 5pm (plane)

 All train tickets will be purchased at the same time which means that you are most likely to be sitting with the rest of the brought.
 However, there is always a small chance that you may not be seated together with the person that you have booked the tour together with.

 If you or a fellow traveller has a seat that is not with the group, our Adventure Leaders have a process to help you switch your tickets, so that you are seated next to the group.

 The Dragon Trip South Korea tour will end at Jeju International Airport on Day 12.
 This will include a group transfer from your accommodation to the airport.
 If you need to arrive at the airport early or later than the chosen transfer time, you will need to organise this yourself.

 We do not currently offer an airport transfer service in Seoul, as public transportation from the airport to the city centre is much more convenient and easy to very easy to navigate.
 The “All Stops” airport transfer trains run every 5-10 minutes from Incheon International Airport to Seoul Station.
-Our accommodation in Seoul is located near Hongik University Station; the journey takes roughly 50 minutes on the train and costs 4,150-4,750 KRW.
+Our accommodation in Seoul is located near Euljiro-1-ga (Line 2) or Myeongdong Station (Line 4) and costs approximately 4,150 Korean Won.

 Who are the adventure leaders?

 Each group will be accompanied by English speaking Adventure Leaders.
 All our adventure leaders have the passion and knowledge to ensure that they can help you have a great time in each destination.

 How experienced are they?
 And will they be travelling with us?